Afzal Khan (British politician): Personal life

 Khan is married to Shkeela Kayani with whom he has one son and two daughters.
 One of his daughters, Maryam, served as a councillor for Longsight on Manchester City Council.

+In June 2025, Khan was criticised for appearing at an event in Stockport alongside Lord Ahmed, who was convicted of sex offences in 2022.
+Khan claimed he left when he realised Lord Ahmed was present, but this was later contradicted by videos from the event of them walking side-by-side, and photos of them sitting together.